Themes in Power BI

 Designing Power BI Themes

 Power BI comes with a variety of built-in design themes which can be used as per the requirement.
 Let us look at a few themes demonstrated below.
-Power BI allows us to create Themes which can be imported.
+Power BI allows us to create Themes that can be imported.
 These are JSON files.
 The following JSON code creates a Power BI theme.

 "name": "Manmade Theme",